edzdez/advent-of-code-2021/README.md

 ## To Run

-1. Place your puzzle input into a file in the directory with the binaries, named in the fashion of
+1. Place your puzzle input into a file in the directory with the binaries, named in the format of
    `dXinput`, where X is the puzzle day (e.g. `d5input` or `d12input`)
 2. Run the binary